-Prefabricated Modular Home Additions can Save Time and Money Compared to Stick Building a Home Addition
+Prefabricated Manufactured Home Additions can Save Time and Money Compared to Stick Building a Home Addition

 By Mark J. Donovan

 ||A manufactured home addition, or modular home addition, can dramatically speed up your home remodeling project and reduce interruptions to your family’s lifestyle, particularly if they plan to stay in the home while the work is being done.

 Unlike traditional home construction projects, with manufactured home additions much of the work is done offsite.
 As a result, you can save money and hassles due to the fact that the construction crews will spend less time at your home site.

 Also, unlike in years past, modular home additions are constructed on par or even better than today’s stick built homes and home additions.

 Part of the reason for this is the fact that manufactured home additions have to survive the transportation to the job site, which necessitates additional structural integrity not always found in today’s stick built construction.

 Manufactured home additions are available in two basic types, ones that connect onto the side of your home and others that connect on top of your home to create two story homes.
 Prefab room additions for mobile homes are also available today.